Skip to main content

 While developing your projects, you may need to add .NET packages using the NuGet package manager.
 It is a way to reuse community code and streamline your application development.

-To add .NET packages, run the following command in the VS Code's terminal:
+Our GPIO sample requires the System.Device.Gpio .NET package.
+To add it, run the following command in the VS Code's terminal:

 Package Dependencies

-This implies that we need to add the libgpiod-dev library to our project.
+Note we added libgpiod2 instead of libgpiod-dev to deps because we do not need static libraries and headers in the runtime container.
 For detailed information, refer to the Add Dependencies and Tools to Existing Projects article.

 Peripheral Access